Fati-810/Wiki-App/README.md

 # Wiki-App

-The WikiApp is a simple full-stack web application that lets users create, read, update, and delete wiki-style articles.
-It is designed as a self-contained knowledge management system — all data is stored in a MongoDB database, and no external APIs (like Wikipedia) are used.
+The WikiApp is a **simple full-stack web application** that lets users create, read, update, and delete wiki-style articles.
+It is designed as a **self-contained knowledge management system**— all data is stored in a MongoDB database, and no external APIs (like Wikipedia) are used.

 # Features:

+Wiki Articles Management:

-✔️ View all saved wiki-style articles.
+📖 View all saved wiki-style articles.

-✔️ Add new articles with a title and content.
+➕ Add new articles with a title and content.

-✔️ Search for articles by title.
+🔍 Search for articles by title.

-✔️ Update existing articles (title/content).
+✏️ Update existing articles (title/content).

-✔️ Delete specific articles.
+🗑️  Delete specific articles.

+User Experience:

-✔️ Collapsible article view for clean browsing.
+📂 Collapsible article view for clean browsing.

-✔️ Responsive design for desktop and mobile.
+📱 Responsive design for desktop and mobile.

 # Technical Overview (Behind the Scenes):